 According to recently completed research by NFPA, U.S. public fire departments responded to an estimated 266,500 highway-type vehicle fires during 2004.
-These fires claimed 520 lives, caused 1,300 injuries and nearly a billion dollars in property damage.
+These fires claimed 520 lives, caused 1,300 injuries, and nearly a billion dollars in property damage.
 Also, highway vehicle fires accounted for 17 percent of all reported fires and 13 percent of all civilian fire deaths.
-Highway vehicles include cars, trucks, motorcycles and other vehicles commonly driven on roads or highways.
-Highway vehicle fires are most often caused by mechanical or electrical failure.
+Highway vehicles include cars, trucks, motorcycles, and other vehicles commonly driven on roads or highways.
+Mechanical or electrical failures are the most frequent cause of highway vehicle fires.

 “In 2004, highway vehicle fires caused more deaths than apartment fires,” said NFPA President James M. Shannon.
 “The public needs to be more aware of this serious fire safety issue and take measures to lessen the risk of an incident.”

 “Although drivers may believe fires occur mostly from collisions, this is not true.
-Many more are caused by failed vehicle components that could have been maintained or repaired prior to causing or accelerating a fire.
-For this reason, AAA and NFPA are urging all vehicle owners to arrange for a comprehensive maintenance inspection of their vehicles this fall, if they have not had one performed in the last 12 months,” Darbelnet said.
+Many more are caused by failed vehicle components that were not maintained or repaired before causing or accelerating a fire.
+For this reason, AAA and NFPA urge all vehicle owners to arrange for comprehensive maintenance inspection of their vehicles this fall, if they have not had one performed in the last 12 months,” Darbelnet said.

 According to NFPA statistics, more than two-thirds of highway vehicle fires resulted from mechanical or electrical failures or malfunctions.
 Collisions or rollovers caused only 3% of these fires, but 57% of the associated deaths.

 To further reduce the risks associated with vehicle fires, consumers need to be knowledgeable about what to do – and not to do — if their vehicle catches fire.
 Fire Chief Otto Drozd of the Hialeah, Florida fire department advises, “If a vehicle fire occurs, stop, get out and call for help as quickly as possible.
-Attempting to fight the fire yourself can lead to serious injury or death and should be avoided.”
+Avoid attempting to fight the fire yourself, it can lead to serious injury or death.

 Drozd recommends the following:

-STOP – If possible, pull to the side of the road and turn off the ignition.
-Pulling to the side makes it possible for everyone to get out of the vehicle safely.
+STOP – If possible, pull to the side of the road to make it possible for everyone to get out of the vehicle safely.
 Turn off the ignition to shut off the electric current and stop the flow of gasoline.
-Put the vehicle in park or set the emergency brake; you don’t want the vehicle to move after your leave it.
-Do not open the hood because more oxygen can make the fire larger and exposes you to a sudden flare up.
+Put the transmission in park and set the emergency brake; you don’t want the vehicle to move after you leave it.
+Do not open the hood because more oxygen can make the fire larger and exposes you to a sudden flare-up.